zx0223winner/HSDSnake/docs/Usage.md

 `Purpose`: Create a fakegff from the gff3 which can be recognize by McscanX

 > [!NOTE]
-> Since the input .gff file for mcscanx is nether gff3 nor bed file format, for simplity, call it fakegff file
+> Since the required input .gff file for mcscanx is nether gff3 nor bed file format, for simplity, call it fakegff file

 > [!TIP]
-> If the mkGFF3.pl does not work on your gff3 file due to the format of naming, there are other ways/options to generate the fakegff, check the next rules and substitue the fakegff for whichever works.
+> If the mkGFF3.pl does not work on your gff3 file due to the format of naming, there are other ways/options to generate the fakegff, check the next rules and substitue the fakegff with the one works.

 > [!WARNING]
 > The mkGFF3.pl was adopted from MCScanX_protocol which is not exactly same (Wang, Yupeng, et al. Nature Protocols 19.7 (2024): 2206-2229.)